xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 1. Select **Add site**.
 1. Add the **secondary** site.
 Use the full GitLab URL for the URL.
 1. Enter a Name with the `global.geo.nodeName` of the Secondary site.
 These values must always match exactly, character for character.
-1. Ensure Internal URL is set with a URL which is unique to this site.
+1. Enter Internal URL with a URL which is unique to the secondary cluster.
+For example, you can use a URL with the secondary cluster's ingress IP address, like `https://secondary-cluster-ip`.
 1. Optionally, choose which groups or storage shards should be replicated by the **secondary** site.
 Leave blank to replicate all.
 1. Select **Add node**.